Type : Countryside, National Park

 Standard/ Premium Airlines (Pay for the experience)

 Better products, comfier and more convenient

-Standard or more premium airlines attract their customers for the product and service they offer.
-Leg space and recline are usually the simple advantages from budget to premium airliners, however the seats itself could be more comfier (leather, foam, ect).
+Standard and premium airlines attract their customers for the product and service they offer.
+Leg space and recline and comfier seats are usually the simple advantages from budget to premium airliners.
 Long-haul flights (on standard/ premium flights) usually have IFEs (In-Flight Entertainment) which budget carriers do not equip themselves with due to its initial and running costs.
 Simpler products such as storage, tables and arm rests are also usually enhanced (depending on airline carrier) and probably the most important in the modern world are charging points which are now being increasingly introduced in all tiers on these airline companies.
 Furthermore these airlines also lend blankets and pillows for extra comfort something that low cost carriers do not.

 Meals and giveaways

 Depending on the journey and duration of flight the airline would offer complimentary meals, it could be breakfast, lunch, dinner or a snack depending on the time of the flight.
 Two meals may be offered for longer long-haul flights depending on the carrier.
 Amenity kits are sometimes offered on standard airlines but on budget carriers food and amenities must be purchased.

 However take note that even premium/ standard carriers are starting to roll out a buy on board system (buy your meals) on short haul routes this is a model that may increasingly be popular and even the norm in the future.